Health Data Training

 Subscribe to the MOPHIMS User Group Mailing List

 By subscribing to our mailing list, you will receive an e-mail whenever training sessions are scheduled in your area.
 You will also receive a quarterly newsletter which contains information on new features and data updates, interviews with public health professionals, answers to questions submitted by MOPHIMS users, and practice exercises.
-To subscribe, please send your name, position title, organization name, and e-mail address to MOPHIMSUserGroup@health.mo.gov or to the instructors listed below.
+To subscribe, send your name, position title, organization name, and e-mail address to MOPHIMSUserGroup@health.mo.gov or to the instructors listed below.